10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 I think it would be shame not to include Meter Pro in the list of the best loudness meter plugins.

-What you are getting with this plugin is actually complete real-time analysis solution built into single plugin.
-Meter Pro VST handles everything from loudness metering to phase coherence, RTA, and stereo balance monitoring.
-You can work with formats ranging from basic stereo all the way up to 7.1.4 for immersive audio projects.
+This plugin offers a complete real-time analysis solution in a single package.
+Meter Pro VST covers loudness metering, phase coherence, RTA, and stereo balance monitoring.
+You can work with formats from basic stereo up to 7.1.4 for immersive audio projects.

 The plugin shines when you need to meet specific delivery standards.
-It comes loaded with presets for major platforms like Netflix, YouTube, Spotify, and broadcast specs like ITU and EBU.
-This saves you time because you don’t have to manually configure target levels for each project type.
+It includes presets for major platforms like Netflix, YouTube, Spotify, and broadcast specs like ITU and EBU.
+This saves time since you do not have to manually configure target levels for each project type.

 Some of the main features are: